MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/onboarding.md

 keywords: partner access, permissions, onboarding, partner feedback, build downloads, downloading specs, bugs, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Onboarding to the Microsoft Collaborate Portal
+# Onboarding to Microsoft Collaborate

-MS Collaborate is embedded into the Microsoft Dev Center Dashboard.
+The Microsoft Collaborate (MS Collaborate) portal is embedded into the Microsoft Dev Center Dashboard.
 You can use your Dev Center account to log in and interact with MS Collaborate.
 Before you can download content or submit feedback, you need to be invited to an MS Collaborate engagement.
-This can be done by either your Microsoft engagement owner, or by your company Organization Admin if your organization is already added to an engagement.
+This can be done by either your Microsoft engagement owner, or by your company "Organization Admin" if your organization is already added to an Engagement.

 ## How to register with Microsoft Developer Center